AxOS-project/AxOS-Awesome/README.md

 > [!CAUTION]
-> Live CD is not working yet, do not try until this message is here
+> Live CD is not here yet, wait a few days until i build everything

 <!-- TABLE OF CONTENTS -->
 <details>